qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 You can write your custom tools, to implement a custom behavior to actions performed by users on the canvas.

-Map tools should inherit from the :class:`QgsMapTool` class or any derived class, and selected as active tools in the canvas using the :func:`setMapTool` method as we have already seen.
+Map tools should inherit from the :class:`QgsMapTool <qgis.gui.QgsMapTool>`_, class or any derived class, and selected as active tools in the canvas using the :func:`setMapTool() <qgis.gui.QgsMapCanvas.setMapTool>`_ method as we have already seen.

 Here is an example of a map tool that allows to define a rectangular extent by